coda/packs-sdk/docs/samples/topic/parameter.md

 });
 ```
 ## No parameters
 A formula without any parameters.
-This sample return the name of the current day of the week.
+This sample returns the name of the current day of the week.

 ```ts
 import * as coda from "@codahq/packs-sdk";